Shokodev/workify/README.md

   2. Save the file as `.env`

 ### Build Setup
- 1. Open Command promt as Admin in the project directory
+ 1. Open command promt as admin in the project directory
  2. `npm run install`

 ### Unistall
- 1. Open Command promt as Admin in the project directory
+ 1. Open command promt as admin in the project directory
  2. `npm run uninstall`

 ## Technologies